furudo-erika/awesome-postman-alternatives/README.md

 ### [Cartero](https://cartero.danirod.es/) ([repo](https://github.com/danirod/cartero))

-*   **Keywords:** Native, Lightweight, Multiplatform, Free HTTP client.
+*   **Keywords:** Native, Lightweight, Multiplatform, Free HTTP client, Rust.
 *   **Description:** Cartero aims to be a **native**, **lightweight**, multiplatform, and **free** HTTP client.
-It focuses on providing the essential API request functionality without excessive complexity, using native UI toolkits (like GTK on Linux) for better performance and OS integration.
+It focuses on providing the essential API request functionality without excessive complexity, using native UI toolkits (like GTK on Linux) and Rust for better performance and OS integration.
 A good option for users seeking a simple, fast, no-frills desktop client.

 ---